dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 #### Install Argon One Configuration

-Run the following command to install Argon One configurations needed to run the fan in the case:
+Run the following command to install the Argon One configurations needed to run the fan in the case:

     curl https://download.argon40.com/argon1.sh | bash